Zhengdong-uga/windsurf-dd-demo/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000).
+Your app should now be running on [localhost:3000](http://localhost:3000) with Datadog LLM Observability automatically enabled.